 The purpose of this article is how to improve your FM reception.
 Many Christian radio stations are low power radio stations.
 Because of that, radio stations nearby on the dial can sometimes interfere with the signal.
 Sometimes a different antenna will help.
-Terk makes some indoor antennas (www.terk.com).
-These are also sold locally at Circuit City and Best Buy.
+Terk makes some indoor antennas ( www.terk.com).
+These are also sold locally at Best Buy.
 Terk antennas may also be ordered from Crutchfield.
 Radio Shack also sells some FM antennas.
 Most of these places have a good return policy in case the antenna does not help.
-C Crane Company (www.ccrane.com) claims to have an FM antenna which is equal to or better than other FM antennas.
+C Crane Company ( www.ccrane.com) claims to have an FM antenna which is equal to or better than other FM antennas.
 C Crane and Crutchfield both have an excellent printed catalog which they will send for free.
 Some of their antennas are not compatible with some home receivers.
 You need to make sure the connections match.
 C Crane has an excellent return policy.
 I have personally witnessed a few times where using a new antenna or moving around the present antenna will help.

 Sensitivity refers to how well a model can pull in weak or distant FM signals.
 It's important mainly in rural areas.
 Selectivity reflects the ability to separate stations close together on the band.
 It's more important in city areas.
 Some of the least expensive brands such as Technics, Sony and Aiwa should give you good reception in a stand alone receiver.
 The brands which have the best selectivity according to a leading consumer magazine include Yamaha, JVC, Pioneer, Sony and Kenwood.
 If you use a less expensive receiver, you will often need a better antenna to get good reception.
 The model which does well in sensitivity, selectivity in both fm and am reception is Yamaha.
 The Crutchfield printed catalog allows you to see the sensitivity and selectivity of different home receiver models. (www.crutchfield.com) Some local places to buy receivers are at Circuit City and Best Buy.